-Contractor (that is "Subrecipient") shall notify and provide to its employees, and shall require each Subcontractor (that is "Lower Tier Subrecipient") to notify and provide to its employees, a fact sheet regarding the Safely Surrendered Baby Law, its implementation in Los Angeles County, and where and how to safely surrender a baby.
-The fact sheet is set forth in Exhibit I (Safely Surrendered Baby Law), of this Contract (that is "Subaward") and is also available on the Internet at www.babysafela.org for printing purposes.
+8.33.1 Subrecipient (that is, "Contractor") shall notify and provide to its employees and shall require each Lower Tier Subrecipient (that is, "Subcontractor") to notify and provide to its employees, information regarding the Safely Surrendered Baby Law, its implementation in Los Angeles County, and where and how to safely surrender a baby.
+The information is set forth in Exhibit I (Safely Surrendered Baby Law) of this Subaward (that is, "Contract").
+Additional information is available at www.babysafela.org.